-I have completed all 9 chapters in the single-player campaign and I reckon the story is quite interesting.
+I have completed all 9 chapters in the single-player campaign and I reckon the story was quite interesting.
 I guess it should not be a surprise since the developers got Gav Thorpe to work the plot.
 Although good, it did feel a bit short.
-Maybe expecting Horus Rising is too much as it was more like The Wolf of Ash and Fire.
+Maybe expecting Horus Rising was too much as it was more like The Wolf of Ash and Fire.

 The best way to introduce the story is to watch the introduction video.

 The sounds are awesome.
 The guns sound powerful.
 Whacking with your fist or sword gives a very satisfying contact sound, even when hitting walls or railings.
 The ambient sounds and that of the Genestealers also sound awesome.

 Although the Space Marines do not speak much, what little speech the game has, does sound very good.

 The graphics are Warhammer 40,000 wonderful.
 Your fellow battle-brothers, the enemies, the space hulk interior, the details on weapons, the exploding sparks from your Power Fist when you pound a Genestealer into oblivion – everything in the game looks awesome.